phrack/ShootOFF-Cowboy-Fast-Draw/README.md

 # ShootOFF-Cowboy-Fast-Draw
-A plugin for ShootOFF that simulators practice mode with a CFDA #3B target and timer.
+A plugin for ShootOFF that simulates practice mode with a CFDA #3B target and timer.

+When you start the exercise a 3B target will be automatically added to the projector arena.
+Assuming you have a supported camera and calibrated with the paper pattern, the target will be automatically resized to appear as if it is a 24" x 24" target 15' away.
+After 10 seconds the center of the target will blink red three times.
+After three blinks, the target center will turn solid red after a random 2-5 second delay.
+The target center being solid red is your signal to draw and fire.
+Once you successfully hit the target the center will turn gray again and the time it took you to draw and fire after red will be display in milliseconds.
+After 5 seconds the exercise will begin again with three more blinks.